 Traditionally, men didn’t go to baby showers.
 More recently, some couples choose to open up the baby shower to men or host a separate event for men such as a diaper or wipes party.
 Ultimately, the decision is up to the parents about who should attend what.

 The final determination as to whether men should attend a baby shower is a personal one, but keep reading for some general information and important questions to ask yourself before making the decision.
 Remember that no matter what you decide, the most important thing is for the mother to be happy with the choice!

-Baby showers are traditionally a time for a soon-to-be mother’s female friends and family to gather around, drink tea and eat tiny sandwiches, and, as the name suggests, shower the mother with gifts.
+Baby showers are traditionally a time for a soon-to-be mother’s female friends and family to gather around, drink tea, eat tiny sandwiches, and, as the name suggests, shower the mother with gifts.
 Depending on where you live, these gifts may be traditionally more for the mother than the child, although these days they tend to be specifically baby-related.

-Baby showers are normally hosted by a female relative, such an aunt or cousin, or a close female friend, and were only open to women until recently.
+Baby showers are normally hosted by a female relative, such as an aunt or cousin, or a close female friend, and were only open to women until recently.
 Conservative or traditional hosts may still choose not to invite men, either out of tradition or the attendees’ own comfort level.

-With that being said, there are many different variations of the traditional baby shower these days and it’s up to the parents to decide how they want to set everything up.
+With that being said, there are many different variations of the traditional baby shower these days and it’s up to the parents and host to decide how they want to set everything up.
 If you plan your baby shower right, then regardless of which genders attend, you’ll be surrounded by those who matter most and who want to celebrate you!

 Let’s dive into the details.

-What about co-ed baby showers
+What about co-ed baby showers?

 With the father’s responsibilities in the family shifting in the last generation to be more equal and involved in all facets of life, men have taken on a more active role in caring for babies and young children.